baijiacms/JavaQuestPlayer/README.md

 7.
 more

-StartQsp(JavaFX).bat  is JavaFX mode,Similar applications run.

-StartQsp(Web browser).bat is web browser mode, this will automatically open the default browser of the operating system after running If it is not opened, you can access the browser by yourself http://127.0.0.1:19870 Address can also start the game.

-The web browser mode uses jetty technology.
-By default, an HTTP port 19870 will be opened locally for browsers to access.
+AboutL release version:
+Environment:
+Windows 7 x64 and later (x64)
+Oracle JDK 1.8 x64

-If you want to modify the port, just change "StartQsp(JavaFX).bat" file source
+The local 19870 port will be used for startup.If you need to modify the default port, just add the port number in the bat of the startup command(.bat).

+For example, the original file:

 jre\bin\java.exe -jar -Dfile.encoding=utf-8 QspJavaFxPlayer.jar